House of Love (Amy Grant song)

 "House of Love" is a song by American Christian music singer Amy Grant, recorded as a duet with American country singer Vince Gill.
 It is written by Wally Wilson, Kenny Greenberg and Greg Barnhill, and produced by Keith Thomas.
-In the United States, it was released in November 1994 by A&M Records as the second single from her eleventh album, House of Love (1994), and as the fourth and final single from the album in the United Kingdom.
+In the United States, it was released in November 1994 by A&M Records as the second single from her eleventh album House of Love (1994) and as the fourth and final single from the album in the United Kingdom.

 Background

 After the success of her 1991 hit album, Heart in Motion, Amy Grant took time off from recording and touring.
-She conceived her third child in early 1992, and Sarah Cannon Chapman was born on October 11.
-That same month, Grant's second Christmas album, Home for Christmas, was released, spawning two singles, "Breath of Heaven" and "Grown Up Christmas List".
+She conceived her third child in early 1992 and Sarah Cannon Chapman was born on October 11.
+That same month, Grant's second Christmas album, Home for Christmas, was released, spawning two singles, "Breath of Heaven" and "Grown-Up Christmas List".

-Grant spent much of 1993 writing songs for her next album, House of Love, and recorded Songs from the Loft, a praise and worship album for teenagers, which won the 1994 GMA Music Award for Praise & Worship Album of the Year.
+Grant spent much of 1993 writing songs for her next album House of Love and recorded Songs from the Loft, a praise and worship album for teenagers, which won the Dove Award for Worship Album of the Year at 25th GMA Dove Awards in 1994.
 House of Love was completed soon thereafter, and the title track, a duet with country singer Vince Gill, was issued as its second single.

-Two versions of the song were recorded: one produced by Keith Thomas, and one produced by Michael Omartian.
-Only Thomas's was released on the album, although, Grant said, she initially considered putting both on the album.
+Two versions of the song were recorded: one produced by Keith Thomas and one produced by Michael Omartian.
+Only Thomas' was released on the album, although, Grant said, she initially considered putting both on the album.
 A snippet of Omartian's version, with a slightly more hip-hop lilt, can be heard in the documentary Building the House of Love, a video that documented the making of the album.
 Omartian's version was finally released on the 30th anniversary "expanded edition" of the album in 2024.
 The alternate versions on the maxi singles were remixes, not alternate recordings.
 Gill sang on both versions.

 The song can also be heard over the closing credits of the Michael Keaton/Geena Davis romantic comedy Speechless.